Upcoming Monthly Meetings

 About Terri Conway:

+U.S. naturalization records that have helped her learn about the origins of her family, and help others.
 After retiring from a career in international human resources, Terri earned her professional certificate in genealogy from Boston University.
 She volunteered at the FamilySearch Center from 2021-2023 and continues to help anyone looking for their ancestors from Eastern Europe, particularly Poland and Galicia.

 Finding the Las Vegas FamilySearch Center and where to park: